Anuj-Kanada/Usefull-Linux-command/README.md

 - touch - Create blank/empty files
 - ln - Create symbolic links (shortcuts) to other files
 - clear - Clear the terminal display
+- cat - Display file contents on the terminal